The Medici Archive Project Fellowships 2026-2027

 The fellowships are open to candidates from all nationalities.

-BEATRICE SOLOMON FELLOWSHIPS (4)
+FOUR BEATRICE SOLOMON FELLOWSHIPS (4)

-Fellows will be asked to participate at academic and scholarly activities (conferences, workshops, lectures) at the Medici Archive Project.
+During this tenure, fellows will be asked to participate at academic and scholarly activities (conferences, workshops, lectures) at the Medici Archive Project.

 The fellowship stipend is USD 8,000.